Help shape the future of TV

-As a thank you, members of the BARB panel receive a monthly reward.
-These can be spend individually or in combination.
+As a thank you, members of the Barb panel receive a monthly reward.
+These can be spent individually or in combination.

 Points can be redeemed using a special rewards website or telephone helpline and be exchanged for good or vouchers at a wide range of places, including:

 - A list of around 4,500 individual items that can be claimed directly from the website

 - More than 75 online and high street stores, including; M&S, House of Fraser,

 Debenhams, Argos, Currys / PC World, Next and B&Q

 - General high street vouchers, such as; Love to Shop and Compliments